10+ Resources for Learning How to Speak English Without an Accent

 There’s nothing more frustrating than not being understood.

-Even if your pronunciation is almost perfect, some people will have a problem understanding you because of your accent.
+Even if your pronunciation is almost perfect, many people might have a problem understanding you because of your accent.

 For this reason, many English language learners try to lose their foreign accent and talk like first-language English speakers.

-Continue reading to learn how you can do this too.
+Continue reading to learn what resources you can use to accomplish your accent goals.

-The first thing you need to keep in mind is that everyone has an accent, even English speakers.
+The second thing you need to keep in mind is that everyone has an accent, including all native English speakers.

 Mastering English pronunciation and intonation is the first step towards speaking English without a foreign accent.